matthiasgriessmann/firstproject/README.md

 # firstproject
-This is my first project on Software Carpentry.
-Add some text for some reason.
+this is my first project on Software Carpentry add some text for some reason

 ## Idea
-Basic idea for this very important text
+basic idea for this very important text

 ### First theme
 description of main theme